How to use VI MIDI

 Step 4: Loading more short articulations

-You will also find both sample-types under 01 Violin solo/ 01 SHORT + LONG NOTES.
+You find both sample-types under 01 Violin solo/ 01 SHORT + LONG NOTES as well.

 Step 5: Loading special samples